 Where we postpone cover due to symptoms, self-isolation advice, higher risk contact, or a positive test, this will be for a minimum of one month.
 The postponement period will last until the customer has had a negative Coronavirus test or the self-isolation period has passed, symptoms have fully resolved, and the customer no longer requires any treatment or follow-up.

 We know that Coronavirus is currently placing strain on our NHS and we're experiencing delays in underwriting evidence being returned by GPs.
 Some surgeries have already confirmed they're delaying or not completing reports while they understandably focus on delivering primary care.
-This issue may continue and grow in the coming weeks.
-We're monitoring this and don't want to add pressure to this important service.
+We'll continue to monitor the situation and will only issue requests for reports where we absolutely have to.
+However, it's likely that we may not receive some of these requests.

-Meanwhile recent goverment advice regarding social distancing make face-to-face medical examinations inappropriate.
+Meanwhile government advice regarding social distancing make face-to-face medical examinations inappropriate.
 Both our third party medical suppliers have confirmed they're postponing all examinations.

 This will place additional pressure on our ability to gather medical evidence at underwriting stage.
 It will affect cases above our medical underwriting limits and therefore higher sums assured and/or older customers.
 It will also affect any case where your client tells us about a medical condition where the technical nature of the condition or lack of detail from the client means we need more information.